syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/pie-dough-nut.md

 ## Radius customization

-By default, radius of the pie series will be 80% of the size (minimum of circular chart width and height).
-You can customize this using `radius` property of the series.
+By default, the radius of the pie series will be 80% of the size (minimum of the circular chart width and height).
+You can customize this using the `radius` property of the series.

 {% if page.publishingplatform == "typescript" %}